BigBug-NJU/FTD_AD_transfer/README.md

 # Idea, code and pretrained model
-This repository contains a Pytorch implementation of [Deep learning based classification and voxel-based visualization of frontotemporal dementia and Alzheimer’s disease].
+This repository contains a Pytorch implementation of [Deep learning-based classification and voxel-based visualization of frontotemporal dementia and Alzheimer’s disease].

-Deep learning (DL) network with raw 3D MRI volumes provided an automatic way without any hypothesis-based preprocessing.
-However its performance and interpretability is still unclear.
+Precise identification of frontotemporal dementia (FTD) and Alzheimer's disease (AD), which are the two most common types of dementia in the younger-elderly population, is advantageous for targeted treatment and patient care.
+The atrophy of specific brain regions shown by structural magnetic resonance imaging (MRI) is an important part of the diagnostic criteria for FTD and AD.
+However, MRI-based diagnosis mainly relies on the professional knowledge and clinical experience of doctors.

-To the best of our knowledge, this is the first successful trial for the diagnosis of FTD with end-to-end deep learning technology.
-The proposed approach achieved promising performance without any human intervention.
-The pattern knowledge learned is generalized, and could be transferred to other datasets and tasks.
+We investigated the diagnostic value of deep learning (DL)-based networks in differentiating between patients with FTD, patients with AD and normal control (NC), on an individual patient basis.
+To the best of our knowledge, this is the first successful trial of the diagnosis of FTD with an end-to-end DL technology.
+The proposed approach achieved promising performance without any professional intervention.
+The pattern knowledge learned is generalizable, and can be transferred to other datasets and tasks.
 That is, DL will free researchers from endless problems.
-Furthermore, we applied gradient visualization algorithm based on guided backpropagation to calculate the contribution graph.
-It told us intuitively that the proposed network mined the potential patterns which may be different from human clinicians, which may provide new insight on the understanding of FTD and AD.
+Furthermore, we applied a gradient visualization algorithm based on guided backpropagation to calculate the contribution graph.
+It told us intuitively that the proposed network mined the potential patterns that may be different from human clinicians, which may provide new insight into the understanding of FTD and AD.

 ### Contents
 1. [Requirements](#Requirements)